malaybaku/VMagicMirrorManual/en_about_settings.md

 `Window` tab supports BG color when the character window is not transparent, and also can toggle whether the window is always foreground or not.

+`Character Transparency Support` can customize when your character is semitransparent and when is opaque.

+In default, the character becomes semitransparent during the mouse pointer is onto the character, so that you character does not disturb what exist behind her/him.
+You can also change the condition by changing sliding `Transparency Level`.
+For example, level 0 means always NOT transparent, which is older version's behavior.

 **Note:** From v0.8.1, the character position is automatically saved, so when you quit the application and restart, the character will appear at the same place as previous time.

 **Hint:** When you lost where the character is, then turning off `Transparent Window` and pressing `Reset Character Position` might be a help.